Firefighters and First Responders: Dealing With Addiction And Mental Health

 By focusing on building strengths and carrying out self-care activities, first responders can positively contribute to their behavioral, cognitive, physical, spiritual and emotional resilience.

-The Substance Abuse and Mental Health Administration Suggests The Following Strategies To Help Accomplish This:
+The SAMHSA Suggests The Following Strategies To Help Accomplish This:

 - Focus on the four core components of resilience: adequate sleep, good nutrition, regular physical activity and active relaxation (yoga or meditation.)